aussig/BGS-Tally/tests/README.md

 The `harness.py` does the initialization of EDMC.
 It uses some actual EDMC modules and some mock modules from the `edmc` folder.

-The harness provides a mock edmc config object that can be loaded from a json file using the `set_edmc_config` function and a journal event replay capability.
+The harness provides a mock edmc config object loaded from `config/edmc_config.ini` and a journal event replay capability.

-Journal records can be loaded from a json file using `load_events` and then called individually with `fire_event` or in sequence with `play_sequence`.
+Journal records can be loaded from a json file using `load_events()` and then called individually with `fire_event` or in sequence with `play_sequence`.
 The journal record processing supports f strings to that they can be customized. e.g. `"DepartureTime":"{datetime.now(tz=UTC):%Y-%m-%d %H:%M:%S}"}` will always produce a departure time of now.

 ### Test files